MindLyfe/MindLyfe-Platform/infrastructure/docs/troubleshooting.md

-# MindLyf Infrastructure Troubleshooting Guide
+# MindLyfe Infrastructure Troubleshooting Guide

-This document provides troubleshooting information for common issues that may occur with the MindLyf infrastructure.
+This document provides troubleshooting information for common issues that may occur with the MindLyfe infrastructure.

 ## Terraform Deployment Issues